Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 Look for apps on the remote or home screen

 The tell-tale sign that your TV is smart, will be the presence of apps.
-The two most popular apps to look out for are Netflix and Amazon Prime.
+The two most popular apps to look out for are Netflix and Amazon Prime, or you could look for the smart TV web browser apps.

 Sometimes you’ll know this by looking at the included remote which may have dedicated buttons with shortcuts to certain apps.
 Other times you may need to navigate to a home screen or main menu.